DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 If the players attempt to bypass or attack Gustav, a swarm of levitating debris and shrapnel arises around him.
 He pleads with the players again, insisting that he doesn't want to fight them, but that he doesn't know that he has any other choice.

 The players can convince Gustav to step aside with a successful DC 20 Charisma (Intimidation) check.
-Alternatively, if the players reference Gustav's history with Elisabeth and Klara, they can convince him to stand aside with a DC 10 Charisma (Persuasion) check, succeeding automatically if they show him empathy or kindness.
+Alternatively, if the players reference Gustav's history with Elisabeth and Klara, they can convince him to stand aside with a DC 10 Charisma (Persuasion) check, succeeding automatically if they show him empathy or kindness or if they ask Rose and Thorn's spirits to assist them in their plea.

 If the players successfully persuade Gustav to stand aside, he warns them that "her other servants" are lying in wait ahead to block the players' escape.
 "Don't fear them," he says.
 "Their only power is fear."
 He then vanishes.